 - Posted On: Oct 4, 2006

 Take a tour of the AWS Developer Connection’s newest updates, designed to help developers more easily browse our resources, get started with Amazon Web Services, and market AWS-based solutions.
-Visit the new Product Centers by clicking on any web service name in our Resource Center, and read the community newsletter online.
+Visit the new Product Centers by clicking on any web service name in our Resource Center.
 Learn about our co-marketing opportunities, and work with Amazon Web Services to spread the word about your solution.

 - Posted On: Aug 24, 2006

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
 It is designed to make web-scale computing easier for developers.
 Just as Amazon Simple Storage Service (Amazon S3) enables storage in the cloud, Amazon EC2 enables “compute” in the cloud.
 Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.
 Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
 Amazon EC2 changes the economics of computing by allowing you to pay only for capacity that you actually use.